pdoehle/swc-notes/git.md

 - Good commit messages ...
 	- start with a brief (<50 characters) comment,
-	- a longer descripton can follow separated by a blank line.
+	- a longer description can follow separated by a blank line.

 - The initial comment should ...
 	- be written in the imperative mood,